You are welcome here!

 Can I Partake of Communion?

-We gather together each Saturday evening and Sunday morning to be reminded of God's blessings to us through Jesus Christ and God's continued presence in our lives through the gift of the Holy Spirit.
-Saturday evenings we don't have hymnals or bulletins; the music is on a screen and we have a group of singers and a pianist to help lead us.
-Saturday's center around music, the message, prayers and holy communion (served intinction style).
+We gather together every Sunday morning to be reminded of God's blessings to us through Jesus Christ and God's continued presence in our lives through the gift of the Holy Spirit.
+We sing, praise God and enjoy fellowship!

 How will I know what to do during worship?

 How Do I Become a Member?
 Will Someone Knock on My Door?